meszaros-lajos-gyorgy/php-a-s-o/README.md

 # Shovel

-A PHP library for manipulating Arrays, Strings and Objects
+A PHP library for manipulating Arrays, Strings and Objects - inspired by [ramda](https://ramdajs.com/)

 ## Concepts